GoInterject/GoInterject.github.io/wAbout/Logging-In-Enterprise.md

 <br>

 <blockquote class=highlight_note>
 <b>Note:</b> Some login pages may have a "Remember Me" or a "Save Login" checkbox to save time the next time the user comes to the login page.
 These features are not guaranteed to work while logging in using the Interject federated login approach.
-The browser enabling these federated login pages is Webview2 and not the user's standard browser and is not accessible from within the Excel Addin.
+The browser enabling these federated login pages is Webview2 and not the user's standard browser and is not accessible from within the Excel Add-in.
 </blockquote>

 ### New Login